alb3rtov/uart-communication-stm32-esp32/README.md

-# How to configure UART connection between STM32 and ESP32
+# How to configure UART communication between STM32 and ESP32
-This tutorial will show you how to configure a UART connection betwewn STM32 board and ESP32 board.
+This tutorial will show you how to configure a UART communication between STM32 board and ESP32 board.
 You have to take into account that in this example I will configure STM32 as the transmitter board and ESP32 as the receiver board, so **this configuration only works in this scenario**.

 ## Requirements
 - STM32 board (In this example, I use STM32F411RE)